QUESTIONS ON 'CONFIDENCE'

 WHAT IS CONFIDENCE?

-Although it is difficult to accurately explain exactly what confidence is, we certainly know when we have it… and we know when we have lost it!
+Although it is difficult to accurately define what confidence is, we certainly know when we have it and when we have lost it.

 Confidence is not an object or a piece of equipment.
 You cannot put Confidence inside a box or hold it in your hand.
 Confidence is a state of mind.
 It’s a condition we ourselves have created inside us.

 We can be confident about our strokes, our ability to beat certain players, or our chances of winning on a particular surface.
-When we play with home town advantage and feel that support for us is greater we tend to do better.
-That phenomenon is even backed up statistically.
+When we play with a town advantage and feel that our support is greater, we tend to perform better.
+That phenomenon is even statistically supported.

-Similarly, we can lack confidence in our strokes, in our ability to beat certain players, our chances of winning on a particular surface, and when we play away from home where the support for us is less we can perform worse.
+Similarly, we can lack confidence in our strokes, our ability to beat certain players, and our chances of winning on a particular surface.
+Additionally, when we play away from home, where the support for us is less, we can perform worse.

-Confidence is also something many players and coaches strive to develop during practice because having confidence before you go to matches is deemed a good thing, and virtually ensures that you will play to the best of your ability.
+Confidence is also something that many players and coaches strive to develop during practice, as having confidence before matches is considered beneficial and virtually ensures that you will play to the best of your ability.

 WHY DO WE PLAY BETTER WITH CONFIDENCE?

-The saying 'We are what we think', and 'Your perception is your reality' go a long way to explain why we play much better when we are confident.
+The saying 'We are what we think,' and 'Your perception is your reality,' go a long way to explaining why we play much better when we are confident.
 With belief, we have an inner confidence that what we attempt to do, will transpire.

 Belief comes before Confidence